inferixgpu/node-sale-contract/README.md

 # Inferix Node Sale Contracts

 This repository contains the smart contracts for the sale of node licenses for the [Inferix](https://inferix.io/) project.
-The contracts enable users to purchase verifier node licenses to support decentralized verification by running nodes on their devices.
+The contracts enable users to purchase node licenses to support decentralized GPU network by running nodes on their devices.

 ## Project Overview

 Inferix allows users to participate in its decentralized compute network by purchasing node licenses, enabling them to contribute to the network and earn rewards.
+The Verifier node sale front-end is deployed at https://verifier.inferix.io and the Worker node sale front-end is at https://worker.inferix.io

 ## Features